 Business travel is bouncing back – that’s for certain.
 And for many companies and their client bases, in-person meetings and events are their business.
 Safety will always be paramount, but business travel will always happen.

 However – key changes to attitudes are now emerging.
 There’s a focus on ESG, and if an in-person meeting that involves travel-related carbon emissions could be avoided with virtual meetings, businesses that can will invariably choose the virtual option.
 Virtual meetings are so normalized now, that this tends to be the first option anyway.

 There’s also the looming threat of global instability – war, food shortages, and fuel price rises to name but a few.
 Everything’s expensive.
 And even with travel now largely deemed covid-safe, fear of getting caught up in the Russia Ukraine conflict is prompting some would-be travellers to stay put, while operators cut ties with key routes.

 From chaos, to stability, to chaos once more.
 Is this the future of business travel?

 Certainty and clarity have been hard to come by for the entirety of the 20s so far.
 But we think some things are definitely going to continue.

 Where business travel is still essential to operations and service levels, the process will be leaner, faster – and more digital than ever.

 Virtual card payments, contactless digital keys, and more automated, app-controlled hotel experiences are becoming the norm.
-Centralized billing will save corporate travelers from the hassle of separating expenses and personal costs.
+Centralised billing will save corporate travellers from the hassle of separating expenses and personal costs.
 This rise in automation will also help relieve the staffing pressure on travel and tourism – with fierce competition made even more difficult by the rising cost of living.

-Self-booking platforms for hotels will become more important, in part because of the changing trends among corporate travelers.
-In short, digital is improving business travel experiences massively, which is important considering the key changes to corporate traveler demographics.
+Self-booking platforms for hotels will become more important, in part because of the changing trends among corporate travellers.
+In short, digital is improving business travel experiences massively, which is important considering the key changes to corporate traveller demographics.